The Way of the Intercepting Fist

 - Winter 1997: U of O Sp ST Jeet Kune Do

 Adam Roberts’ JKD is from Dan Inosanto who is also a direct student from Bruce Lee and who is by many regarded as the official lineage holder of JKD.
-I remember destruction blocking, how to apply a proper choke hold, how to bump while mounted, and arm bars.
+From Adam “Coach” Robert’s classes, I remember destruction blocking, how to apply a proper choke hold, how to bump while mounted, and arm bars.
+I remember receiving a certificate of course completion from him, which was a long time ago and of course I’ve lost–sure wish I had it now.
+Still very grateful for his generosity and instruction.

 - Jun Fan Gung Fu